poldham/minimal-mistakes/_pages/publications.md

 Africa Reports

-In late 2013 we published a series of country studied on access to genetic resources and benefit-sharing in Africa commissioned by [The ABS Initiative](http://www.abs-initiative.info).
+In late 2013 we published a series of country studies on access to genetic resources and benefit-sharing in Africa commissioned by [The ABS Initiative](http://www.abs-initiative.info).
 Each country study follows the same format and reviews patent activity for the specific country involving genetic